Last updated July 14th, 2024.

 Of course, and as mentioned before, Japan is also going through a long-term demographic crisis.
 This trend will continue for another generation, at the very minimum, and will impact the Japanese real estate market more than just about anything else.

-So, is buying property in Japan a good investment?
-It depends entirely on where you purchase and how large of an investor you are.
+So, is buying a house in Japan a good investment?
+This depends entirely on where you’re purchasing and how large of an investor you are.

-If you’re buying real estate in one of Tokyo’s central wards, then population decline won’t have much of an effect on you.
+If you own land in one of Tokyo’s central wards, then population decline won’t have much of an effect on you.
 Plenty of expats and locals alike will continue wanting to live in Tokyo for work opportunities in the foreseeable future.

-On the other hand, owning land in Hokkaido is much riskier even if the minimum entry price is also lower.
-You might be tempted to “own part of Japan” for under $100k, even in a second-tier city such as Hiroshima or Wakayama.
+On the other hand, buying land in a smaller Japanese city like Hokkaido is much riskier even if the minimum entry price is also lower.
+You might be tempted to “own a part of Japan” for below $100k in a second-tier city such as Hiroshima or Wakayama.

-Be aware that it’s probably a value-trap with limited appreciation potential, few prospective tenants, and no willing purchasers if you ever need to sell your asset though.
+Yet be aware that smaller cities in Japan are a value-trap with limited capital appreciation, few prospective tenants, and barely any resale market if you ever need to sell your asset.

 Lots of foreigners also enjoy Japanese culture and, investment potential aside, want to own property so that they can easily spend time here.

-Don’t let us tell you where to buy property if your main goal is merely living in Japan long-term because you like the country.
+Don’t let us tell you where to buy real estate if your main goal is merely to live in Japan on a long-term basis as a lifestyle decision.

 Just understand, in such a case, you would mostly buying a place to live in Japan… not making an investment.
 You can call it a second home, lifestyle purchase, or a pied-à-terre – but not a superior method of achieving high returns.

-This is especially true when comparing Japan to nearby countries in Asia.
-You can make triple Japan’s rental yields in nearby property markets.
+This is especially true when comparing real estate in Japan to nearby countries.
+You can make triple Japan’s rental yields in Southeast Asia’s emerging economies.

 Meanwhile, in frontier property markets like Cambodia and Vietnam, capital appreciation prospects are driven by natural demographic factors.
 Population growth and urbanization are driving up demand in places like these – the complete opposite of Japan.

 Your opportunity costs should always be a major consideration when investing offshore.
-Perhaps investing in Japan isn’t the greatest idea after all.
+Perhaps owning property in Japan isn’t the greatest idea after all.